Nilhcem/nilhcem.github.io/_posts/2017-03-20-android-things-toy-hacking.md

 This electronic toy is simple, it consists in an autonomous car that automatically follows the red light emitted by a stick.<br>

 This could be fun for children, but there's one problem though: **it does not really work as expected**.<br>
-The car is moving too randomly, the Lightstick is useless, children are frustrated and customers are disappointed.
+The car is moving too randomly, the lightstick is useless, children are frustrated and customers are disappointed.

 ![Amazon reviews][pic2_amazon-reviews]{: .center-image }